 As we can see from this chart above, in the consumer price index formula includes:

-- Food and Beverages category which composes 15% of the index.
+- Food and Beverages category composes 15% of the index.

-- The transportation sector, having approximately 15% share in CPI.
+- The transportation sector is represented by approximately 15% share in CPI.

 - Medical Care